jamesbiv/device-streaming-object-loader/README.md

 All object downloads should be handled in a way that allows for maximum download efficiency and reuse.
 Javascript/CSS libraries will be cross shared and layered allowing for reuse whenever possible.

-<h2>Developer Notes</h2>
+<h2>Developer notes</h2>

-<h3>Footprint</h3>

-In order for the library to work the footprint needs to stay under about 50k compiled (approx).
+Since, this project is still very much in its early stages, this lib only currently works as a bare-bones solution or as a manual implemation.
+This is will change as soon as the code base reaches maturity, where offering it as a practical real world solution becomes feesible.

+The eventual outcome of this project will be to maintain compatability with most popular development environments by operating as a Webpack module or plugin.
+Further, the aim will be to offer the ability to seemly connect with most popular front-end frameworks such as React, Angular and Vue, etc.

+<h3>Code structure semantics</h3>

+The DSO Loader has been built in native ES5, the reason why is because I wanted to maintain as much granular control over the code base as possible.
+Meanwhile, being as compatabile as possible at the time.
+I.E being able to support as many legacy devices and platforms without causing errors or exceptions while at the same time being able to control the footprint size as I develop.

+The idea of building DSO in Typescript and transpiling it down has always been something worth considering, however, I find working directly with ES5 allows me to keep an eye on payload size, which for the DSO Loader will be cruical.

+<h3>Payload footprint</h3>

+In order for the library to be affective the entire inital payload size or the First Byte payload should try to be under about 20k compiled (approx), which includes the sites AppShell and the DSO Loader.
+Please see my <a href="">blog article</a> discussing in depth, breaking down benchmarks and the overall <i>efficacy</i> of the footprint strategy and design.

-<h3>Initialisation Process</h3>
+<h3>Initialisation process</h3>

 Network processor performance initialisation

 <ul>
 	<li>Request a small data object such as a image or file.</li>
-	<li>Use the last recorded Kpbs rate to decide on bundling.</li>
+	<li>Use the last recorded KBps rate to decide on bundling.</li>
 	<li>Contine to download other bundles in the background after the inital download offering.</li>
 </ul>

-Init service worker and start caching (asynch)

-Request bundling based on Kb/s thresholds (asynch)
+Request bundling based on KB/s thresholds (async)

+Service Worker intialisation and caching (async)

 <ul>
-	<li>If the kbps threshold is passed load the relevant bundle in varied experience bands if needed</li>
+	<li>If the KBps threshold is passed then load the relevant bundle in varied experience bands as per DSO Loader's configuration</li>
-	<li>If the kbps threshold has falls below minimum load low interactive mode</li>
+	<li>If the KBps threshold has falls below minimum level then load low interactive mode</li>
 </ul>

 <h3>Listeners</h3>